BSc, Dip Ed, MSc, PhD

 I am part of a research group with ANSTO whose aim is to produce Ac-225 in Australia for Targeted Alpha Therapy (TAT) for cancer.
 This will not only eliminate a type of nuclear waste but potentially save thousands of lives.

 Dr Graeme Melville B.Sc, M.Sc.
 Dip.Ed., PhD., CertIV (IT), F.A.I.P.

 I am in the astrophysics division of the School of Physics at UNSW and am currently doing research on the atmospheres of Exoplanets and polarisation of stars.
 Our group is headed by Prof Jeremy Bailey, which is part of the Australian Centre for Astrobiology, of which I am a member.
 Our group has just been successful in a research proposal to continue work at the Anglo Australian Telescope.
 Our group is one of the world leaders in astronomical polarisation and we have built the most sensitive polarimeter in the world.

 My research involves producing a number of medical isotopes including Tc99m, Cu-64, Cu-67 and Ac-225.
 These can be produced by photons, neutrons or protons.
 I have also produced theoretical models for the production of Ac-225 by using gamma and neutrons.
 I have also shown experimentally that Ac-225 can be produced in commercial quantities, which could potentially reduce obsolete radioactive material, and displace the need for expensive importation of Ac-225 from the USA in the years ahead.
-For example, scaled up production of Ac-225 and the above mentioned radioisotopes, could be achieved by the use of a high current cyclotron, high-power linac or neutron generator.
+For example, scaled up production of Ac-225 and the above mentioned radioisotopes, could be achieved by the use of a high current Rhodotron electron accelerator, high-power linac, cyclotron or neutron generator.
 Some of these devices are now being built and are due to come online in 2023.